RaoOfPhysics/phd-starter-kit/index.md

 GitHub [offers free private repositories to students and teachers](https://education.github.com/).
 For example, I store all [my PhD related Git repositories on GitHub](https://github.com/RaoOfPhysics/phd), regardless of whether they're documents, presentations or posters.
 Alternatives to GitHub that offer free repositories independent of your student status include [BitBucket](https://bitbucket.org/features) and [GitLab](https://about.gitlab.com/).

-The aforementioned Sunrise [calendar](#calendars) also syncs my GitHub `Milestones`, which makes sure that I'm always informed of upcoming deadlines for my projects.

 Meta aside: This website itself is hosted on GitHub Pages, and has [its own repository](https://github.com/RaoOfPhysics/phd-starter-kit).